 Protect against cold-water shock

 Falling into water under 60 degrees is dangerous, and many of Washington’s waters remain below 60 degrees all year — including lakes and rivers — even during hot weather.
 The biggest risk is not hypothermia but cold-water shock, which occurs in the first stage of immersion (from an accidental fall overboard, etc.).
-Paddlecraft have a higher risk of capsizing.
+Paddlecraft have a higher risk of capsizing and swamping.
 Avoid cotton and wear synthetic materials when a wet or dry suit is not available.
 Be prepared and wear a life jacket.